-3. The umpires shall be present at the ground no later than 45 minutes before the scheduled start of play.
+- 3. The umpires shall be present at the ground no later than 45 minutes before the scheduled start of play. - 4.
+Umpires shall be clothed appropriately, consulting in advance of the game where necessary to ensure they are clothed as uniformly as possible.

-4. Umpires shall be clothed appropriately, consulting in advance of the game where necessary to ensure they are clothed as uniformly as possible.
+Specifically this means:

-- Specifically this means: - o dark trousers (not denim/jeans or shorts) - a dark top/jacket (preferably not in the colours of either of the playing teams) - o dark hat/cap - o white/light-coloured footwear (not open shoes, sandals or flip-flops) - For finals and Elite League games where only members of the DCB panel may officiate, the official DCB clothing (hat, polo shirt, jacket) must be worn. - 5.
-Before the toss, the umpire(s) shall meet with the captains and determine the following: - which players are taking part in the match, ensuring that the players on the completed DCB team sheet are present, with their original, official DCB card or NOC and identification document (see in particular DCB-PC §9 "Registration and Eligibility of Players") - the balls to be used during the match - the hours of play and the times and durations of any agreed intervals, including drinks breaks - o which clock or watch and back-up time piece is to be used during the match, - \circ the boundary of the field of play and allowances for boundaries, - the use of covers, where applicable, and - any special conditions of play affecting the conduct of the match, including health and safety guidelines (COVID-19 etc.).
+- dark trousers (not denim/jeans or shorts) - a dark top/jacket (preferably not in the colours of either of the playing teams) - dark hat/cap - o black footwear (not open shoes, sandals or flip-flops) - For finals and Elite League games where only members of the DCB panel may officiate, the official DCB clothing (hat, polo shirt, jacket) must be worn. - 5.
+Before the toss, the umpire(s) shall meet with the captains and determine the following: - which players are taking part in the match, ensuring that the players on the completed DCB team sheet are present, with their valid DCB Player Pass (see in particular DCB-PC §9 "Registration and Eligibility of Players") and are clothed appropriately - o the balls to be used during the match - the hours of play and the times and durations of any agreed intervals, including drinks breaks - which clock or watch and back-up time piece is to be used during the match, - o the boundary of the field of play and allowances for boundaries,

-• The umpires shall then inform the scorers of all agreements under the aforementioned points
+- o the use of covers, where applicable, and - any special conditions of play affecting the conduct of the match, including health and safety guidelines (COVID-19 etc.). - The umpires shall then inform the scorers of all agreements under the aforementioned points